 \subsection{Experimental clock drift}

 Knowledge of the clock stability provides important measures about the limiting synchronization jitters.
 To estimate the clock stability, we first compare the timing jitter without tracking to the reference (Fig. \ref{fig:figure_3}b).
-Any increase from the reference is caused by synchronization jitters through residual clock skews $\Delta u$ (equation \ref{eq:sync_jitter}).
-The residual, not compensated clock skew is plotted in Fig. \ref{fig:SI_clock_drift}a and amounts to more than 10\,ns/s.
-Almost ideal synchronization may be achieved if the residual clock skew was constant.
-However, crystal oscillators may have time-dependent frequencies that result in variation of the residual clock skew.
-Fig. \ref{fig:SI_clock_drift}b indicates acceleration of the clocks with time with mean value of zero and standard deviation of $320\,$ps/s$^2$.
+Any increase from the reference is caused by synchronization jitters through the residual clock frequency skews $\Delta u$ (equation \ref{eq:sync_jitter}).
+The residual, not compensated clock frequency skew is plotted in Fig. \ref{fig:SI_clock_drift}a and amounts to more than 10\,ns/s.
+Almost ideal synchronization may be achieved if the residual clock frequency skew is constant.
+However, crystal oscillators may have time-dependent frequencies that result in variation of the residual clock frequency skew.
+Fig. \ref{fig:SI_clock_drift}b indicates the acceleration of the clocks with time with a mean value of zero and standard deviation of $320\,$ps/s$^2$.
 High clock drifts require small feedback times for compensation that simultaneously demands many correlation events.

 The time taggers are equipped with external crystal oscillators without temperature control.
 The data sheet accuracy is $\pm 20\,$ppm, aging $\pm 3\,$ppm/ first year, $\pm 1\,$ppm/year and temperature dependence $\pm 0.125\,$ppm (25°C ...
 85°C).
-The Rubidium clocks are temperature controlled with accuracy $\pm10^{-4}$\,ppm (ambient temperature 0°C ...
+The rubidium clocks are temperature controlled with accuracy $\pm10^{-4}$\,ppm (ambient temperature 0°C ...
 40°C), aging $<5\times10^{-5}$\,ppm/month, stability over 1s is 10$^{-5}$\,ppm.